goat-io/goatpress/wp-app/wp-content/plugins/wpforms-lite/readme.txt

 For example, you can use WPForms to create custom WordPress login forms and custom WordPress user registration forms which are great for <a href="https://www.wpbeginner.com/wp-tutorials/ultimate-guide-to-creating-a-wordpress-membership-site/">membership sites</a>.

-For membership sites, you can also use WPForms to create a password-protected contact form or even a members only contact form which is restricited to logged-in users only.
+For membership sites, you can also use WPForms to create a password-protected contact form or even a members only contact form which is restricted to logged-in users only.

 Even if you're not using a WordPress membership plugin, you can use WPForms to create membership registration forms, online RSVP forms, and other address book contact forms.

-Bloggers and publishers can use our WordPress post submission forms to accept guest posts, testimonials contact form to collect testiomnials, and partnership agreement forms to grow their business.
+Bloggers and publishers can use our WordPress post submission forms to accept guest posts, testimonials contact form to collect testimonials, and partnership agreement forms to grow their business.

 = Payment Form, Donation Form, Booking Form, and More =

 While WPForms started out as a contact form plugin, it has evolved into a powerful custom forms solution that you can use to create a payment form, donation form, registration form, online booking form, mobile form, and basically any type of custom form you need.

-WPForms integrates with both PayPal and Stripe, so you can easily create a credit card payment form to accept payments on your website.
-If you're using SSL, then you can use our Stripe Payment form to accept credit card payments.
+WPForms integrates with both PayPal, Stripe, Square, and Authorize.Net so you can easily create a credit card payment form to accept payments on your website.
+If you're using SSL, then you can use our Stripe, Square, or Authorize.Net Payment forms to accept credit card payments directly on your website.
 Alternatively you can use our PayPal payment form to make a donation form and accept payments online.

 Aside from simple order forms, business owners also use WPForms to create custom product purchase forms, t-shirt order forms, online booking forms, and more.

 We understand that sometimes you may need to create a contact form that require a signature.
 WPForms comes with a signature field to collect user signature on your WordPress forms or even create custom signature forms.

-You can do all of this while still using the same easy-to-use contact form builder that's loved by over 4 million users.
+You can do all of this while still using the same easy-to-use contact form builder that's loved by over 5 million users.

 >I am so impressed with this plugin.
 I decided to give it a shot over some of the other form plugins, and I am so glad I did.
 It works well, is so easy to use and customize.
 The support is amazing on top of it all.
 I got the pro version because I was so pleased.
 Highly recommend.<br>
 > Micky73 - WordPress user